 The very first thing you can do is to talk about this topic.
 Acknowledging that it can happen.
 That either you or your team-members will eventually have this feeling of being lonely or isolated.
 Sometimes the easy things seem to be the hardest and talking about it won‘t come easy, especially if you are the one feeling lonely or isolated.

 If you yourself struggle with loneliness or any other mental health related issue, don’t shy away from finding a therapist to talk to, even if you think it’s nothing serious.
 I know this might seem a bit over the top, but from personal experience I can tell you that it is not.
 Unfortunately there is still stigma out there where talking about mental health and seeing a therapist is considered “weird” – it is not.
-My wife is a psychologist, I’ve seen a therapist on occasion, a lot of people I know do.
+I’ve seen a therapist on occasion, a lot of people I know do.
 I really do consider that we should treat it as the same way as we treat health checkups at our family doctor.
 Self awareness, and working on yourself is a key skill as a leader and manager, especially in remote teams, where we don’t have our team around us physically.

 If going to an actual therapist is not something you want to start with, there are even online solutions you can offer to your whole team – Buffer for example offers all of us free access to Joyable.